JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/README.md

 3. Select column for closing prices and calculated "Daily returns"

-### Feature Selection
+## Feature Selection

-We constructed the following calculations to obtain our feautre signals:
+We constructed the features, based on the following three calculations:
 ​
-* Exponential Moving Average of Closing Prices, used to calculate Feature #1: "crossover_signal"
+* (1) Exponential Moving Average of Closing Prices, used to calculate our first Feature, which is the  **"crossover_signal"**.
+For this we used a short_window of 50 and a long_window of 200

-Based on:
-- short_window = 50
-- long_window = 200

 Plot of Exponential Moving Average of Closing Prices
 ![closing_prices](Images/closing_prices.PNG)